4Ax-Technologies/capture_device1/Network model.md

 ![database_collage_final](https://github.com/4Ax-Technologies/capture_device1/assets/90104815/3891e9af-66ed-4324-8eb5-f9847d1eec2d)

-### DamageDetectnet50 is a detectnet_v2 50 layer network model retrained on 4Ax's damage0.2  database using appropriate data augmentation.
+### DamageDetectnet50 is a detectnet_v2 50 layer network model retrained on 4Ax's damage0.2 database

+__damage0.2__ comprises a mixture of real-world generated images and diffusion-generated synthetic data.
+In training the database was further augmented using standard data augmentation techniques.

 Damage used for training included cracking of various types and sizes, deep scorching caused by lightning strikes and a range of delamination instances.
 Approximately 100 configuration variables were tested through iterative tweaks to the configuration file. "healthy" and "damage"